 A website and / or a flyer needs to be designed and published like a resumé.
 It is meant to get the people’s foot in the door, if information is missing or hard to read, the flyer will get thrown into the trash.
 This is key especially if you are a new show.

-Social Media: Twitter and Facebook are probably the two most popular tools to marketing your car shows event when it comes to social media and I will explain why.
-For one, they are both free, and two, you can reach a wide variety of people with just a couple of posts.
+Social Media: Twitter, Facebook and Instagram are probably the three most popular tools to to benefit you in hosting car shows and marketing your event when it comes to social media and I will explain why.
+For one, they are all free, and two, you can reach a wide variety of people with just a couple of posts.
 The key to establishing a social media presence is just like designing a website and a flyer; you want to make sure your social media pages are easy to understand and that ALL of the information is right in front of your audience.
 Keep the posts limited to show information only, do not spam the page with your aunt’s new hair product she is selling.
 Unrelated information will turn people off real quick.

 Another important piece to social media marketing is DO NOT post photos of cars attending your show.
 If you post a few “teaser shots” of cars attending, people are going to think, “well if they are posting these cars, they are probably the better cars out of the people who have registered.
 So, why should I go, I can see them online.”
 Social media has absolutely killed that aspect of shows, there is no mystery to what is going to be in attendance because, people are posting photos all over social media prior to the event.
 That is the thing with “car people,” in social media it is a tight knit community, everyone is friends with everyone, if someone says, I’m registered for this show, then people already know what’s going to be there.
 So to conclude my rant about social media – Show Hosts, do not make it even easier for people to see what’s at your event, do not post photos prior to.
 Leave a little mystery for folks and allow them to see the cars when they come to the event.